BioSystemsUM/DeepMol/README.md

 # Feature Selection to remove features with low variance across molecules
 LowVarianceFS(0.15).select_features(dataset, inplace=True)

-# print shape of the dataset to see difference in the X shape (fewer features)
+# print shape of the dataset to see the difference in the X shape (fewer features)
 dataset.get_shape()

 ((1000,), (1000, 35), (1000,))